A-J-Financial-Solutions/EW_Dataset/README.md

 8. **Save and Commit Your Images:** Save your processed and labeled images in the `data/` directory.
 Commit these changes to your fork.
 9. **Push to Your Fork:** Push the changes to your forked repository on GitHub.
 10. **Create a Pull Request:** Navigate back to the original repository and click on 'New pull request'.
 Select your fork and submit the request.

-5. **Identify Impulse Waves:** Manually identify segments in the data that show a clear impulse wave structure.
-6. **Generate Chart Images:** Create chart images from the identified segments and label them accordingly.
-7. **Commit Your Changes:** Add your new chart images and any associated labels to the `data/` directory.
-8. **Push to Your Fork:** Push the changes to your forked repository on GitHub.
-9. **Create a Pull Request:** Navigate back to the original repository and click on 'New pull request'.
-Select your fork and submit the request.

 Please ensure that any data you contribute is freely available and does not infringe on any copyrights.